vidhanbhonsle/Interactive-Map-Workshop/Step2.md

 - zh-CN – Chinese (China)

 # Adding a position marker using map object of Interactive maps API
-- Add a folder named img inside the folder Food_Delivery_With_HERE
+- Add a folder named img inside the folder Interactive_Map_With_HERE
 - Inside the folder img, save the image you want as the icon for restaurants and home
 - You can also download the ones I used for [home](img/home.png) and [restaurants](img/takeout.png)
 - Add the following code before </script> tag